ana99-anv/Bug-Prioritization-System/README.md

 P3 dominates.
 That imbalance shapes almost every decision in this project, so it's worth stating up front instead of burying it.

-What I tried first (and why it wasn't good enough)
+What I tried first (and why it wasn't good enough):

 I built a 5-class XGBoost model on TF-IDF text features (from the bug summary) plus one-hot encoded categorical features (type, component, OS, version) and a couple of engineered numeric features (summary length, word count).